sibuting921/vscode_gray_theme/README.md

 Gray theme files for visual studio code

-VS Code theme with gray background, which perfectly work with the"Default Light+" theme.
+VS Code theme with gray background which perfectly work with the "Default Light+" theme.
 The reason for changing the background color from #ffffff to #dedede (to gray) is because LED displays have higher contrast, so this would be a good idea to change background color to deeper color if the light hurts your eyes.

 ## Setup

 Download and replace settings.json file.

-Windows settings.json file path: "%appdata%\VSCodium\User\settings.json".
+Windows VSCodium settings.json file path: "%appdata%\VSCodium\User\settings.json".

 You can also customize your active Visual Studio Code color theme using the workbench.colorCustomizations user setting.